 Fall 2019 meeting times and place TBA.
 In certain weeks, there are no meetings, so please contact one of the co-facilitators to get on the e-mail list and to keep up with the topics from week-to-week!

 The Diverse Philosophies Club hosts the Annual William & Mary Undergraduate Philosophy Conference, a tradition which started in March 2011.
 The Conference is a two-day long event in which students from the College and other universities share papers, receive critical feedback from each other and faculty, and enjoy a keynote lecture by a notable guest philosopher.

-The College of William & Mary held its ninth undergraduate philosophy conference on April 6 & 7, 2019.
-The keynote speaker was Professor Chris Tweedt, from the Department of Philosophy at Christopher Newport University.
+William & Mary held its ninth undergraduate philosophy conference on April 6 & 7, 2019.
 The program is here: 2019 Undergraduate Philosophy Conference Program (.pdf)

 Keeping Up With Events

 Interested students are encouraged to e-mail the co-facilitators to be added to the listserv.
 You should also check out the department's Facebook page for the latest updates on philosophy club events.

 See the event calendar for this year's department colloquia, which philosophy club members are encouraged to attend.